capawesome-team/capacitor-datetime-picker/README.md

 ## FAQ

 1. **Which platforms are supported?**
    This plugin supports Android and iOS.
-But not all features are supported on both platforms.
-You can read more about this in the plugin documentation.
 1. **Which Capacitor versions are supported?**
    This plugin supports only one major Capacitor version at a time.
 We start with Capacitor 3 and will update to Capacitor 4 soon.
 The Capacitor 4 version is already available under the `next` tag.
 1. **What do I do when I have a feature request?**